 Each kit contains two doses of NARCAN® nasal spray funded through a grant to Vaya Health, a regional public managed healthcare organization.
-Members of Vaya’s County commissioner Advisory Board assembled kits by hand that contained NARCAN®, also known as naloxone, along with information on Vaya’s 24/7 Access to Care line, which connects individuals to treatment and assists callers experiencing a mental health or addiction crisis.
+Members of Vaya’s County commissioner Advisory Board assembled kits by hand that contained NARCAN®, also known as naloxone, along with information on Vaya’s 24/7 Behavioral Health Crisis Line, which connects individuals to treatment and assists callers experiencing a mental health or addiction crisis.

 The N.C.
 Harm Reduction Coalition (NCHRC) will distribute the kits throughout the region, at no cost to residents.

 “The opioid epidemic and overdose crisis have hit WNC especially hard,” said state Sen. Terry Van Duyn.
 “It’s exciting to see government leaders from throughout the region come together to take hands-on action to help our local communities and the people we serve.”